devisle/advanced-react-cli/CONTRIBUTING.md

 ## Updating your Pull Request

 Sometimes, a maintainer of an this list will ask you to edit your Pull Request before it is included.
-This is normally due to spelling errors or because your PR didn't match the awesome-\* list guidelines.
+This is normally due to spelling errors or because your PR didn't match the guidelines.